FreeLoaderz/constitution/ADAO-Constitution-v01.md

 **Section 3.1 - Meetings.** Meetings of members shall be described on a basis at the discretion of its membership on the ADAO Discord Server.
 Typically, governance meetings are set on weekly cadence through internet chat which is where parties agree to conduct such other business as may properly come before the meeting.

 **Section 3.2 - Special meetings.** Special meetings of members may be called by a designated advisory group (the “ADAO Core Contributors”).
 The ADAO Core Contributors group is not required and may be created or disbanded according to the will of the ADAO members.
 Creation and Designation of the ADAO Core Contributors will be approved via the Designated Smart Contract.
+Core Contributors shall retain their status until such time that it expires, is revoked, or they resign from the role.

-**Section 3.3 -Time and place.** The date, time and place of all meetings of the ADAO Core Contributors shall be determined by the ADAO Core Contributors group or, in the event that the ADAO Core Contributors group fails to act, by a call for vote via the AGOV Holders.
+**Section 3.3 -Time and place.** The date, time and place of all meetings of the ADAO Core Contributors shall be determined by the ADAO Core Contributors group or, in the event that the ADAO Core Contributors group fails to act, by a call for vote via the GovToken Holders.

 **Section 3.4 - Notice.** The membership is responsible for monitoring votes of concern on the Designated Smart Contract.
-Notice of votes can be set up by AGOV Holders via the Designated Smart Contract and when votes are triggered in the ADAO Discord Server.
+Notice of votes can be set up by GovToken Holders via the Designated Smart Contract and when votes are triggered in the ADAO Discord Server.
 Notices of meetings shall also be posted on ADAO’s official social media and the ADAO Discord Server including the member information roster, but the inadvertent failure to do so shall not affect the validity of the meeting.
 Any business conducted at a meeting of members other than that specified in the notice of the meeting shall be of an advisory nature only.

 **Section 3.5 - Quorum.** The ADAO Handbook (“Handbook”) shall provide a written explanation of the voting mechanism and voting quorum requirements of ADAO.
 All actions using a software agent, (e.g. Cardano script), Treasury, membership and voting are governed by the Designated Smart Contract.